EIvimeyCook/MeRIT/README.md

 <h3>Welcome to MeRIT! </h3> <i> Method Reporting with Initials for Transparency </i>
 <br>
 <br>
-Head over to the [MeRIT website](http://www.merit.help/) for more information.
+Head over to the  <a href="http://www.merit.help/">MeRIT website</a>  for more information.

 <br>
 <br>